dreamquality/slack-chatgpt-assistant/LOCAL_TESTING.md

 # Local Testing Guide

-This guide will help you set up and test the Slack ChatGPT Assistant Bot locally.
+This guide will help you set up and test the Slack Personality & Response Assistant Bot locally.

 ## 🚀 Quick Start